LEAD PLAINTIFF DEADLINE ALERT: Faruqi & Faruqi, LLP Encourages Investors Who Suffered Losses Exceeding $50,000 Investing In Corcept Therapeutics Incorporated To Contact The Firm

 CONTACT: FARUQI & FARUQI, LLP 685 Third Avenue, 26th Floor New York, NY 10017 Attn: Richard Gonnello, Esq. rgonnello@faruqilaw.com Telephone: (877) 247-4292 or (212) 983-9330

 The lawsuit has been filed in the U.S. District Court for the Northern District of California on behalf of all those who purchased Corcept securities between August 2, 2017 and February 5, 2019 (the "Class Period").
 The case, Melucci v.
-Corcept Therapeutics Incorporated et al., No. 19-cv-01372 was filed on March 14, 2019.
+Corcept Therapeutics Incorporated et al., No. 19-cv-01372 was filed on March 14, 2019, and has been assigned to Magistrate Judge Elizabeth D. Laporte.

 The lawsuit focuses on whether the Company and its executives violated federal securities laws by failing to disclose to investors: (1) that the Company had improperly paid doctors to promote its drug Korlym; (2) that the Company aggressively promoted Korlym for off-label uses; (3) that the Company’s sole specialty pharmacy was a related party; (4) that the Company artificially inflated its revenue and sales using illicit sales practices through a related party; and (5) that such practices are reasonably likely to lead to regulatory scrutiny.